rajat-bhatnagar/white-paper/README.md

-White Paper
+TODO
 ============

-White Paper is a jekyll theme for tech blogs.
-It is clean and simple with good semantic structure.
+Theme is neat and simple with good semantic structure.

+Placeholder for the changes i need to complete befor i can think of using this theme
+-	No Tags for posts
+-	No FB feed
+-	No Contact Us
+-	No Search
+-	Not Sure about included Google Analytics
+-	Scope for Categories and adding sections
+-	Scope for including TRAVIS for continuous integration
+- Google Analytics
+- SEO
 ![white-paper image](https://i.cloudup.com/rmZjQ83vRh-2000x2000.png)

 ## Usage: